Wheelie bike: Impact

 The Raleigh Chopper was the best selling children's bicycle in the UK.
 The wheelie bike fad drove bicycle sales to over 4 million units in the US, and accounted for 75% of total US bicycle sales in 1968, but it also helped contribute to the impression in the US that bicycles are merely children's toys.
 Dangerous features, such as shifters mounted on the top tube, were banned in the US in 1974.
 The wheelie bike fad even attracted the attention of non-bicycle manufacturers that developed and sold add-on products, such as the Wham-O wheelie bar.

-Though initially a US fad, wheelie bikes also became popular in the UK, Canada, New Zealand, and South Africa.
+Though initially a US fad, wheelie bikes also became popular in the UK, Canada, Germany, New Zealand, and South Africa.
 Australia had its own Malvern Star Dragster, Brazil had its own Monark Tigrão, and in Norway, Øglænd made the DBS Tomahawk.

 Dot Wiggin, formerly of The Shaggs, recorded the song "Banana Bike" in 2013 as a tribute to her sister Helen, who died in 2006.
 Helen owned a yellow imported Raleigh Chopper that she used to keep fit with, that Dot found amusing that a grown woman should be using a children's bike.
 Helen explained that it was far more comfortable for her than a normal bike.